Rocket Lab Photon: Initial launches

 The inaugural Photon satellite was the Photon Pathfinder/First Light satellite (COSPAR ID 2020-060A) described by Rocket Lab as its "first in-house designed and built Photon demonstration satellite".
 It was launched aboard Electron rocket on 31 August 2020 on the 14th Electron mission "I Can't Believe It's Not Optical".
 First Light had a dual role in the mission: first as the final rocket stage delivering the customer satellite (Capella 2) and then as a standalone satellite undertaking its own orbital mission.
 The purpose of the First Light standalone mission was to demonstrate the new (as compared to "plain" kick stage) systems for operating in orbit as a long-duration standalone satellite.
 To demonstrate Photon's payload hosting capabilities, First Light had a low-resolution video camera.

 The second formal test, Photon Pathstone, was launched on 22 March 2021 on the 19th Electron mission "They Go Up So Fast".
 Like First Light, Pathstone first delivered customer satellites to orbit before transitioning into its own satellite operations.
 Pathstone operations were aimed at building flight heritage and focused on testing systems in preparation for launching NASA's CAPSTONE smallsat mission in June 2022.
 These tests included power and thermal management, attitude control via reaction wheels and communications systems.

-The first operational launch for Photon was NASA's CAPSTONE smallsat mission.
+The first operational launch for Photon was NASA's CAPSTONE smallsat mission, utilising the Explorer configuration of the Photon kickstage.
 Qualification of the Photon kick stage for this mission was underway by December 2020.
 Photon delivered CAPSTONE on a trans-lunar injection (TLI) burn on 6th day from liftoff after performing 6 apogee raising burns at perigee within every 24 hours from liftoff, leading to TLI and a near-rectilinear halo orbit.
 After this the CAPSTONE was deployed in its journey to the Moon.

 After completing all the mission requirements for NASA, Rocket Lab utilised its Photon spacecraft for a low-altitude lunar flyby.